dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Whan folk doon journey togidre, ech tale bicometh a myrour of mannes soule. <br>
 // In dyvers tonges we speken, yet al longen toward oon truthe. <br>
-// We bicome the scaffoldyng.
-Thow shalt be y-cleped ageyn. <br>
+// We bicome the scaffoldyng. <br>
 // When people travel together, each tale becomes a mirror of the human soul. <br>
 // In diverse tongues we speak, yet all yearn toward one truth. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="GEOFFREY CHAUCER" src="https://github.com/user-attachments/assets/3bb4223d-a9e8-4879-9eb4-0d6c6b70e25f" /> <br>
 … <br>